 If you're "good" Monday to Friday and then go full YOLO on the weekends, this one's for you.
 Maybe you feel like you "earned" a cheat day after all that disciplined eating (see #3, please).
 Or maybe you're straight out of fucks to give because your willpower has been completely drained after 5 days of saying no to things.
 Or maybe you're not sure what happens, you just know that every Sunday night you're promising you're going to clean it up and be "good" this week, for good.

 Deprivation and restriction isn't what it's cracked up to be, and your willpower isn't infinite.
 Instead of swearing off treats for the week, tell yourself you're going to have some form of a treat every day, and see what happens.
 Also, it's time to stop making promises we can't keep.
 This one's a big one, I suggest you watch the video for all of it!

-Getting to a place where we aren't fighting with food in this way is a process.
-This is why I have created THE NUTRITION LAB: an in depth, 5 week nutrition and mindset course where we deep dive into the roadblocks that we discussed this week, and more.
+This is why I have created THE NUTRITION LAB: an in depth, 6 week nutrition and mindset course where we deep dive into the roadblocks that we discussed this week, and more.

 It's time to start realizing that we can have our cake and eat it too, we just need some guidance in how to get there.
 That's what THE NUTRITION LAB is.